2026 Bike & BargeReady to Book

 • Viewing the contrasting landscapes and architecture between the regions passed

 Cycle the full length of the Way of St James in France from the Haute Loire to the rugged mountains of the Pyrenees.
 The pilgrimage route to Santiago has been travelled for over 1000 years by foot, donkey and more recently by bike.
 Offering an incredible diversity of scenery and passing through some of the prettiest villages in France, this is an epic cycling route with a spiritual theme.
-This journey, along the Via Podensis, the French Way of St James, takes pilgrims from Le Puy en Velay to the Pyrenees at St Jean Pied de Port, passing a multitude of churches and monasteries, resembling a travelling museum of Romanesque art.
+This journey, along the Via Podiensis, the French Way of St James, takes pilgrims from Le Puy en Velay to the Pyrenees at St Jean Pied de Port, passing a multitude of churches and monasteries, resembling a travelling museum of Romanesque art.
 With some steep climbs, followed by fast descents, this trip is ideally suited to fit cyclists keen to extend their experience to an iconic route.
 At night your hosts in the guesthouses and small hotels will ensure that you are well fed and immersed in their particular region with its culinary specialties.

 Trip Grading